expandtheroom/jquery-scrolltie/README.md

   // * 'rotate'
   // * 'backgroundPositionX'
   // * 'backgroundPositionY'
-  property: selector,

-  // NUMBER
+  speed: [ number: 1 ],
   // relative to speed of scroll, where 1 moves *at* speed of scroll, and 2 moves twice as fast as speed of scroll

-  speed: [ number: 1 ],
+  stopAtValue: [ number ],
   // when the property is incremented to this value, stop moving element
-  stopAtValue: [ number ],

   reverseDirection: [ boolean: false ],

+  delay: [ number ] or [ function(element) {} ],
   // specify how many pixels to delay before beginning to move element.
 Can be a number or a function that returns a number

-  delay: [ number ] or [ function(element) {} ],
+  propertyValueFormat: function(moveValue, element) {
+    return 'translateX(' + moveValue + 'px)';
+  },
   // provide your own formatting for special properties that are don't have built-in support, such as 3D transforms, or override the format for custom behavior
   // this function is called on update and should be used with care.
 The example below is the built-in propertyValueFormat for transform: translateX().
   // This function must return a string which will be used as the value of the specified property.

-  propertyValueFormat: function(moveValue, element) {
-    return 'translateX(' + moveValue + 'px)';
-  },
+  container: [ selector ],
   // specify a different container that must be visible to animate element

-  container: [ selector ],
+  evt: [ event: 'scroll' ],
   // specify an event other than scroll to tie property to (experimental - interested in potential use cases)

-  evt: [ event: 'scroll' ],
+  context: [ selector: window ],
   // specify a scrolling context

-  context: [ selector: window ]
+  manualInit: [ boolean: false ],
   // wait for manual call to initialize scrollTie
-  manualInit: [ boolean: false ]

   // Callbacks

+  afterStop: function(element) {},
   // function to call every time element reaches its stopAtValue

-  afterStop: function(element) {},
+  onPause: function(element) {},
   // function to call when element is manually paused

-  onPause: function(element) {},
+  onStart: function(element) {},
   // function to call when element is restarted after it has been paused

-  onStart: function(element) {},
+  onDestroy: function(element) {},
   // function to call when scrollTie instance is destroyed
-  onDestroy: function(element) {},

 }
 ```